astropy/halotools/docs/quickstart_and_tutorials/getting_started_overview.rst

 See the :ref:`supported_sim_list` section of the documentation for information about the catalogs that come with the package.

 The full functionality of Halotools is available for use with halos in any N-body simulation identified with any halo-finder.
-For example, the `~halotools.sim_manager.RockstarHlistReader` class in the ``sim_manager`` sub-package  provides a memory-efficient tool for reading any Rockstar-produced ASCII data and storing the halo catalog in cache.
+For example, the `~halotools.sim_manager.RockstarHlistReader` class in the ``sim_manager`` sub-package  provides a memory-efficient tool for reading any Rockstar-produced ASCII data and storing the processed halo catalog in cache.

 >>> from halotools.sim_manager import RockstarHlistReader